rmsepulveda/FWD-project4-news-nlp/README.md

 - Service workers
 - Using APIs and creating requests to external urls

-In addition to being able to analyze news articles and blogs through URLs, in my project users can also enter their own text to analyze.

 ## Instructions
 ### Setting up the Project :computer:
 Fork the project Github repo, and then clone or download the zip file locally.
 Once you have the project locally, navigate to the project directory to install all dependencies.